 Because the network will support a plethora of applications, the IT team knew that there would be a heavy strain on network administration resources.
 In this environment, it's easy to see the benefits of the centralized policy control provided by Cisco Application Centric Infrastructure (ACI).
 But the university needed to understand exactly how ACI would operate within a highly customized use case – in a "stretched fabric" scenario between two data centers.

 WWT's Advanced Technology Center was used to mimic the organization's existing and contemplated network topology and develop lab test cases.
 This was a highly complex design, and in fact, we don't believe any other VAR or even Cisco has constructed a stretched fabric instance of ACI.

-During this 8-week engagement, we created a full active-active stretched fabric ACI within the ATC’s next-generation data center environment.
+During this eight-week engagement, we created a full active-active stretched fabric ACI within the Advanced Technology Center.

 The POC was highly customized, as our stretched fabric approach was the first of its kind.
 WWT had been working with Cisco for more than two years as ACI was developed, so we have developed considerable expertise.
-In fact, WWT’s Joe Weber produced the industry’s first white paper on the topic of stretched fabric.
+In fact, WWT produced the industry's first white paper on the topic of stretched fabric.

 Cisco's ACI fabric consists of two components: a central controller called the Application Policy Infrastructure Controller (APIC) along with the Nexus 9000 series switches in a spine and leaf architecture.
 The APIC implements network and security policy while the switches handle the delivery of packets.

 Because the POC required simulating a two data center design, WWT needed to acquire additional Nexus 9K switches and controllers within the lab.
 All told, more than $1.5M worth of equipment was in place for the test, not including corresponding data center infrastructure and specialized testing equipment such as Ixia traffic generator that was used to simulate network traffic.